 Considering that optimal production sites for green hydrogen often reside in water scarce areas, ensuring environmentally sustainable water extraction and consumption practices is imperative to ramp-up and sustain global production capacities.

-With European legislation lacking concrete sustainability criteria for water consumption for the production of powerfuels, the Global Alliance Powerfuels will present insights from its forthcoming position paper on the topic and discuss policy recommendations to avoid water stress with policy and industry experts in a digital event as part of our ‘Powerfuels Brief’ series.
+With European legislation lacking concrete sustainability criteria for water consumption for the production of powerfuels, the Global Alliance Powerfuels gathered industry and policy experts to discuss challenges and potential solutions in a digital event as part of our ‘Powerfuels Brief’ series on October 25, 2021.